Pet Vaccination Renewal Scheduler

 Can the tool replace advice from my veterinarian?

-No. The tool is designed to help you plan and ask informed questions, but only a veterinarian who has examined your pet can create an appropriate vaccination schedule.
-Always confirm any estimated dates before making medical or legal decisions.
+No. The tool is meant to help you plan, compare intervals, and organize dates, but only a veterinarian who knows your pet's history can confirm the most appropriate vaccination schedule.

 What should I do if the tool shows that my pet is overdue?